-Menominee Nation organizer Tony Brown conducted a tour in April of just some of the sacred and historical Menominee cultural areas near the mine site, pictured on these pages.
+Menominee Nation organizer Tony Brown conducted a tour in April of just some of the sacred and historical Menominee cultural areas near the mine site, pictured below.

 “If this raised garden is here, and that mound is there, you want me to believe there’s nothing over there on the mine site?”
 Brown said on the tour, gesturing toward Aquila’s fenceline.
 “I don’t.
 They haven’t been trained in the way [the Menominee have been].
 How would they know that’s a garden bed?
 How would they know that’s a mound?
 They haven’t done the research, and they won’t let us, the Menominee people, go look.”

 Brown noted that while archaeologists have dated the Menominee settlement near the Back Forty site as being more than 13,000 years old, Tribal historians say it’s even older.

 The faint, ring-shaped outline in the grass is an ancient Menominee dance ring, marked by signs put up by the state of Michigan It’s located in the Shakey Lakes State Park, adjacent to the mine site.